barumau/pandunia/eng/106_nume.md

 **tri me fen**
 – the third part

-Also the words for previous, next, first and last use the same suffix.
+Also the words for previous, next, first and last use the same particle.

 **pre**
 'before, precede'